Donnie & Holbrook Performance Parts Accomplishments

 NRHA asked Donnie to represent the sport overseas as Team USA in Japan and Brazil.
 Donnie raced in 5 continents during his career.

 In 2012, Donnie was killed in an airplane crash.
 He had been a pilot for almost 20 years.

 He was activate in the sport and with his clients until his death in 2012.
 However, his legacy continues on as his business Holbrook Performance Parts continues to carrying out his vision in its daily operations.

 In 2018, NHRA inducted Donnie into the Hall of Fame as a member of the class of 2017.
 He received the Don Garlits Pioneer award.
 Don made the call himself to inform Barbara of Donnie's induction.

-In 2019, Donnie will be inducted into the Greater Chattanooga Sports Hall of Fame.
+In 2019, Donnie was inducted into the Greater Chattanooga Sports Hall of Fame.